‘Paw Patrol’ Is Not Being Canceled In The Wake Of George Floyd Protests, Despite Rumors To The Contrary

-Paw Patrol, the Nickelodeon children’s show in which animated dogs and their animated human friend repeatedly save the day, sometimes despite adults’ incompetence, is not being canceled, despite rumors to the contrary, Yahoo Sports reported.
+Paw Patrol, the Nickelodeon children’s show in which animated dogs and their human friend repeatedly save the day, sometimes despite the incompetence of adults, is not being canceled, despite rumors to the contrary, Yahoo TV reported.

-In the wake of the George Floyd protests, two popular TV shows that deal with police have been canceled.
-Cops, which has been a thing since 1989, was recently dropped from production after 33 seasons, out of concerns that the show glorifies police.
-Similarly, Live PD, which was similar to Cops in its cinéma vérité depiction of police work, but with added commentary, has also been canceled, after 4 seasons.
+In the wake of the George Floyd protests, two popular TV shows that deal with law enforcement have been canceled.
+Cops, which had been on air since 1989, was recently dropped from production after 33 seasons, out of concerns that the series glorifies the police.
+Similarly, Live PD, which was similar to Cops in its cinéma vérité depiction of police work, but with added commentary, has also come to an end after four seasons.

 Paw Patrol is like Cops and Live PD inasmuch as it obliquely references the police.
-In the show, Ryder, a 12-year-old boy, heads a team of dogs, each with a special role.
-One, Marshall, fights fires.
-Rocky digs.
-Skye flies overhead.
-And Chase, whose outfit resembles a police officer’s uniform, provides investigative duties and, when necessary, chases.
+In the show, Ryder, a 12-year-old boy, heads a team of dogs, each with a special role — Marshall fights fires, Rocky digs, and Skye flies overhead.
+Chase, whose outfit resembles a police officer’s uniform, provides investigative duties and, when necessary, chases.

 Since Paw Patrol is a children’s show, the stakes are always appropriately low.
-In one episode, for example the team came together to rid the town of a stinky plant.
+In one episode, for example, the team came together to rid the town of a stinky plant.
 In another, the team rescued two dimwitted townsfolk whose boat was swallowed by a giant sea slug.

-In the wake of those Cops and Live PD being canceled, someone, somewhere, got it into their head that Nickelodeon was going to cancel Paw Patrol.
-From there, the notion that Nickelodeon is canceling the show became a thing on Twitter.
+In the wake of Cops and Live PD being canceled, some people had the impression that Nickelodeon was going to cancel Paw Patrol.
+From there, the notion that Nickelodeon is canceling the series began to get traction on Twitter.

 You know Democrats have really lost it when the two pillars of their police reform plans are: